aruntutter/expense-tracker/readme.md

 ## Description

 The Expense Tracker is a web application built using Vanilla JavaScript that helps you keep track of your income and expenses.
-You can add transactions, categorize them as income or expenses, and see your balance update in real-time.
+You can add transactions, categorize them as income or expenses, view your balance, monitor your income and expenses, and keep a history of your financial activities.
+The application allows you to track your financial transactions, categorize them, and see your balance update in real-time.

 ## Screenshot